-Sherry Foret, EdD, RD, LDN is an Assistant Professor who has over sixteen years of clinical and management experience in dietetics.
+Sherry Foret, EdD, RD, LDN is an Assistant Professor and Coordinator of the Nicholls Dietetic Internship Program who has over sixteen years of clinical and management experience in dietetics.
 She served as Nutritional Services Director, Outpatient Dietitian, and Clinical Dietitian for the intensive care unit at Leonard Chabert Medical Center.
-She has served on the Board of the Bayou District Dietetic Association as Secretary and President and is currently serving on the Board of the Louisiana Academy of Nutrition and Dietetics (LAND) Scholarship Chair.
-She has also served as Secretary and President for LAND.
-She has also been the recipient of the Louisiana Dietetic Association's Outstanding Dietetic Educator Award and Louisiana Academy of Nutrition and Dietetic's Outstanding Dietetic Educator Award and Louisiana Academy of Nutrition and Dietetic's Outstanding Dietetic Educator Award and Louisiana Academy of Nutrition and Dietetic's Outstanding Dietetication of the Year.
+She has served on the Board of the Bayou District Dietetic Association as Secretary and President and has also served as Scholarship Chair, Awards Chair, Secretary, and President for LAND.
+She has also been the recipient of the Louisiana Dietetic Association's Outstanding Dietetic Educator Award and Louisiana Academy of Nutrition and Dietetics Outstanding Dietitian of the Year.